-We pick you up at your hotel at 8:30 am and head to the ferry where you get a full briefing on the tour.
-Then, at 9:30 am, we hop on the ferry for a gorgeous 30 minute ride through the archipelago of the Caicos Cays to North Caicos.
-From pick up our SUV or van and head through the lush, green island, past small villages and shallow ponds where we hope to see Flamingos, before reaching the Conch Bar Caves–second largest in the Caribbean region.
-You get a privately guided tour deep into several “rooms,” including one where Taino Indian ceremonies took place long ago.
-Highlight–“Bat City”–but if you are concerned about bats, no worries.
-We can just walk through the cave entrance section, which itself has lots of stactites and stalegmites.
+We pick you up at your hotel (in Grace Bay or Leeward) at 8:30 am and head to the ferry where you get a full briefing on the tour.
+Then, at 9:30 am, we hop on the ferry for a gorgeous 30 minute ride through the archipelago of the Caicos Cays to North Caicos where an SUV or van is waiting for us.
+We head through the lush, green island, past small villages and shallow ponds where we hope to see Flamingos, before reaching the Conch Bar Caves.
+You get a privately guided tour deep into several cave “rooms,” including one where Taino Indian ceremonies took place long ago.
+Lots of stactites and stalagmites.
+Trail is a bit uneven and sometimes can be slippery, so we advise wearing aqua shoes for grip or sturdy sandals.

 Then it’s on to Mudjin Harbour, one of the most beautiful settings for a beach anywhere on the planet.
 Seriously, it’s jaw-dropping.
-We hike up to the bluff where you get a spectacular view of the beach and pristine coastline along the wild Atlantic.
-You don’t have to be in great shape to walk up to the bluffs, but if you have any walking issues, we can go directly to the beach below.
+We walk along the bluff where you get a spectacular view of the beach and pristine coastline along the wild Atlantic.

-Along the way, we tell you the fascinating history of the place, including Taino Indians, Columbus’s landing in 1492, the real pirates of the Caribbean who hid out on these islands, slave ships wrecks, arrival of Loyalists and slaves following the American Revolution–and bring you right up to present times.
+Along the way, we tell you the fascinating history of the place, including Taino Indians, Columbus’s landing in 1492, the real pirates of the Caribbean who hid out on these islands, slave ships wrecks, arrival of Loyalists following the American Revolution–and bring you right up to present times.

-Tour includes transfers from your hotel, guide, ferry ride, private vehicle, cave tour, beaches, coconuts, snacks, water, lunch.
+Tour includes transfers from your hotel in Grace Bay or Leeward, private guide, ferry ride, private vehicle, cave tour, beaches, coconuts, snacks, water, lunch.

 Note: If you are in a villa outside Grace Bay, there may be an extra charge for the transport to and from the ferry, unless, of course, you have your own vehicle.

 Fair Warning: Imagination likely to run wild.
-You may feel (or be) transported back in time as shipwrecked sailor centuries ago meeting up with local Taino indians and participating in their ceremonies deep in the cave.
+You may feel (or be) transported back in time as shipwrecked sailor centuries ago meeting up with local Taino Indians or pirates.
 Nobody leaves without being awestruck.
 Possible bonus: Humpback whales migrating along this coast January-March.
 May come close enough to be a major lunch-time distraction.
 Reserve your North and Middle Caicos Tours.